keycloak/keycloak-community/design/validation-spi.md

 The proposal focus around the following types:
 1. `Validator`: `Provider` interface for validation mechanics.
 1. `ValidationContext`: Holds state of a sequence of validations.
-1. `ValidationResult`: Denotes the outcome of a validation.
+1. `ValidationResult`: Denotes the outcome of the validation and contains a collection of all the `ValidationError` found during validation.
 1. `ValidatorConfig`: Denotes the configuration for a Validator.
 A typed wrapper around a `Map<String,Object>`.
-1. `ValidationError`: Represents an error found during validation.
+1. `ValidationError`: Denotes a concrete error found during validation that was reported by a `Validator`.
-1. `ValidatorLookup`: Helper class to provide lookups for built-in and user provided validations.
+1. `Validators`: API Facade to provide lookups for built-in and user provided validations.

 ### Support API
 The following types provide the integration with the Keycloak infrastructure:
 1. `ValidatorFactory`: `ProviderFactory` interface for custom validation contributions.
 1. `ValidatorSPI`: Provides the `validator` SPI.
 1. `CompactValidator`: Convenience class for built-in validations.
-1. `BuiltinValidators`: Denotes a registry for internal built-in validations.

 The proposed package name is `org.keycloak.validation`.
 Note the current PR [KEYCLOAK-2045 Simple Validation API](https://github.com/keycloak/keycloak/pull/7887) uses the package name `org.keycloak.validate` to provide a transition path for the current API.